billforward/billforward-js/README.md

  * Gateways that require separate MM and YYYY field will use `exp-month` and `exp-year`.
 - If `exp-date`, `exp-month` and `exp-year` are all provided:
  * This is interpeted the same way as if just `exp-date` was provided.

+In other words: where `exp-date` is present, it becomes authoritative.

 #####Names
 `cardholder-name` interacts with `name-first` and `name-last` in the following way: